axis

 Places an arrow tail on the axis spine.
 This expects a mark as specified by

-the tiptoe package.
+the Tiptoe package.

 If not auto, this is forwarded to spine.toe.